akamud/wilson-score-csharp/README.md

 Wilson.Score(upvotes, total, 2.326348); // 99% confidence
 ```

-Using Wilson Score the case mentioned at the start would give these values:
+Using Wilson Score on the case mentioned at the start would give these values:

 Item | Average Score | Wilson Score
 :----: | :-------: | :------------: